tayach/ANALYZE/README.md

-# SM4SH3R
+# ANALYSE

 ## Description

-The PYRATE software suite, better known as "SM4SH3R" is the fearless beast that can take down whole energy grids in a simulation just by pure artificial intelligence!
+The PYRATE software suite, better known as "ANALYSE" is the fearless beast that can take down whole energy grids in a simulation just by pure artificial intelligence!

 Maybe.
 Sometimes.
 In the future!